-I have to admit, even though how your clothes fit is a pretty big non-scale victory indicator, I love when my vitals come back at excellent levels.
-That makes me know that I have found the secret sauce and balance between exercise and eating right that is supporting my body and its optimal function.
+Having well-fitted clothes is a powerful non-scale victory indicator.
+Excellent vitals are another strong indicator.
+It’s the secret sauce and balance between exercise and eating right that supports your body and its optimal function.

 Nurses and lab techs check my blood, cholesterol, blood pressure and heart rate and say they can tell that I am actively exercising on a regular basis.
 So this indicator has merit.